dotslashgabut/ImmersiveAudioPlayer/README.md

   - Drag-and-drop interface to move slides along the timeline.
   - Resize slide duration by dragging edges.
   - Snapping logic for precise alignment.
+- **Video Export**:
+  - Render your audio, visual slides, and lyrics into a downloadable video file.
+  - **Aspect Ratios**: Toggle between 16:9 (Landscape) and 9:16 (Portrait) for mobile stories.
+  - **Resolutions**: Choose between 720p and 1080p quality.
+  - Includes a professional metadata overlay in the rendered video.
 - **Immersive Interface**:
   - **Auto-Hide UI**: Controls fade away when the mouse is idle.
   - **Fullscreen Mode**: Distraction-free listening.